Organic SEO is…

 Definition & Techniques

-Organic search results are the 10+/- links on a search page that are not ads.
+Organic search results are the 10+/- results on a search page that are not ads.
 You know, the ones you were actually searching for.

-The best way to start increasing your organic traffic is to do some Google specific SEO, since close to 90 percent of all internet searches are made using a Google search product.
+The best way to start increasing your organic traffic is to do some Google specific SEO[for organic SEO techniques], since close to 90 percent of all internet searches are made using a Google search product.
 Things like valid code, Section 508 compliance, finely tuned meta descriptions across the site, relatively low numbers of outbound links, a little social networking and regular software and content updates are top priority.
-Learn a bunch of specifics about organic SEO by clicking learn SEO in the right sidebar.

 There is a lot of money up for grabs and since SEO and pay per click marketing are two completely different things the distinction is important.
 Now the phrase Organic SEO is common in the SEO community, and generally accepted by the search companies.
 The phrase has even been adopted by Google throughout Google Webmasters, Google Analytics, &c.